Ademola45455/DATA-PROJECTS/README.md

 - YTD, MTD, PYTD

 ## Modelling
-The dimension tables were all joined to the fact table with a many-to-one relationship.
+The dimension tables joined the fact table with a many-to-one relationship.

 Model Used :